m5lk3n/picventure/README.md

-# Private go-rpg
+# Picventure

 The RPG text adventure project from under [raspberrypi.org](https://projects.raspberrypi.org/en/projects/rpg) implemented in Go for educational purposes.
+It features colors and pictures (on a Sense HAT).

 ## Environments